|Seraph Postal - Forever|

 This is my second letter, and I would like to share some recent news about a territory that's familiar to you.
 Before I do, however, please give Chuck Smith and John Wimber a big hug for me.
 I am sure you guys are having a great time there in Heaven.

-I guess those who forget their history are doomed to being surprised when it repeats itself.
-No one should have been surprised at what has happened.
-Schisms in Calvary Chapel are really nothing new.
-As anyone can recall (who's old enough), back in the early 1980s, Chuck Smith kicked out John Wimber, his CC of Yorba Linda, and a bunch of other CCs because — when you boiled it all down — papa Chuck just didn't like the idea that somebody somewhere was getting excited or maybe "speaking in new tongues" right out in the open for everyone to see.
+Those who forget their history are doomed to being surprised when it repeats itself.
+No one should have been surprised at what has happened, because schisms in Calvary Chapel are really nothing new.
+As anyone can recall (who's old enough), back in the early 1980s, Chuck Smith kicked out John Wimber, his CC of Yorba Linda, and a bunch of other CCs because — when you boil it all down — papa Chuck just didn't like the idea that somebody somewhere was getting too indecorous or maybe "speaking in new tongues" right out in the open for everyone to see.
 And as you pointed out in the second book of your autobiography, you were right there in the middle of things when this unfortunate schism occurred, starting with your famous "Mother's Day" service all the way to when Chuck finally lowered the boom on what you had catalyzed.
 You also said that "as much as I love Chuck, it was not pretty."
-As you well know, the CCs that got the boot decided to conglomerate together with Kenn Gulliksen's churches, and under John Wimber's leadership, they became what is known today as the Vineyard USA.
-You would probably agree that the schism that happened back then was a sorry affair and very regrettable in many ways.
+As you well know, the CCs that got the boot — or to put it more sweetly, who were invited by Chuck to find the nearest exit — decided to conglomerate together with Kenn Gulliksen's churches, and under John Wimber's leadership, they became what is known today as the Vineyard USA.
+You would probably agree that the schism that happened back then was very regrettable in many ways.
 I imagine that both Chuck and John now realize that they actually needed each other.
 Chuck needed John, and John needed Chuck.
 Tacos and hamburgers can do good when combined together, even if it doesn't appear that way at first.
-Nevertheless, I think this more recent "split" is pretty mild in comparison.
+Nevertheless, I think this more recent "split" is pretty mild in comparison to what happened back then.

 If you remember those old church bulletins, Lonnie, they stated that Calvary Chapel is "not a denomination."
 This is the solemn truth, and I think that you would completely agree.
 The "Calvary Chapel movement" never has been and never will be a denomination.
 That is how Chuck wanted things.
 The CCA was never meant to be a unitary ecclesial government.
 Nor is the Brian's newer CGN for that matter.
-Each one is a "club for pastors."
+Each one is a "club for pastors" — or maybe "professional society" might be a fancier term for this.
 The CCA club was started by Chuck, when he was still here, to replace the earlier, now defunct, problematic CCOF (Calvary Chapel Outreach Fellowship), mainly because of legal issues that Chuck very much wanted to avoid.
 The CCA became a vehicle for Chuck to exert a wide, irenic influence without incurring any liabilities, or getting hit with lawsuits if someone misbehaved.
 And if there is anything that can be said about the church in Costa Mesa, it was successful, passing beyond even Chuck's wildest dreams — your autobiography shows the pivotal role that you had in all this.
 Being in the club provides the club members an attractive "brand name" cachet associated with it, and everybody wants to imitate success.

 Clubs come and go.
 And I cannot think of a better term to describe how things actually operate.
-Each club provides a framework so that "like-minded" pastors can "affiliate" and get together and attend conferences, where they can hobnob and chew the fat, compare notes, swap sermons, and hang out with big name celebrity pastors.
+Each club provides a relational network so that "like-minded" pastors can "affiliate" and get together and attend conferences, where they can hobnob and chew the fat, compare notes, swap sermons, discuss the latest trends, and hang out with the big name celebrity pastors.
 Well, Chuck has gone to Glory now, but he was the glue that made it all stick together and the motor oil that kept the CC gears turning smoothly.
-When you have gathered together a bunch of stout personalities who all believe that they are each the typological equivalent of Moses, eventually there is going to be some friction and a few sparks, especially now that the oil is gone.
+And when you have gathered together a bunch of stout personalities who all believe that they are each the typological equivalent of Moses, eventually there will be some friction and a few sparks, especially now that the oil is gone.
 Lonnie, I don't think anybody should be surprised by this outcome.
 Most of the time the club members get along, and sometimes they don't.
 And if people no longer like the club they are in, sometimes they go out and start clubs of their own.
 This is precisely what pastor Brodersen has decided to do, as I have said earlier.

 Nevertheless, I think it is very sad that Brian Brodersen and the CCA could not have worked out some sort of modus operandi for peaceful co-existence.
-Their differences seem trivial to me.
-Having a "Calvary Chapel Association" minus the eponymous Calvary Chapel that started everything looks pretty silly.
+The old guard at CCA insisted on strictly maintaining Chuck's paradigm, while Brodersen wanted to tweak things here and there a little.
+Their actual differences seem trivial to me, and having a "Calvary Chapel Association" minus the eponymous Calvary Chapel that started everything looks pretty silly.
 But these guys aren't taking my advice, Lonnie, so I don't bother trying to give it.
-I don't think they would take your advice either if you were still here.
-But one thing is certain: there are no schisms up there in Heaven.
+They wouldn't take your advice either if you were still here.
+One thing is certain: there are no schisms up there in Heaven.

 In any case, the people in the various CC congregations should not worry, because there was really nothing substantial to split.
 Each CC church is already completely and totally independent of the others.
 Absolutely nothing changed about this.
 Each CC senior pastor is a little version of "Moses" as far as the congregation is concerned.
 He calls the shots and is not "accountable" to the CCA or CGN or any other outside organization.
 Therefore, how a particular CC church operates is already determined by the character and methodology of the individual pastor.
 And I will wager dollars to donuts that, as far as the laity are concerned, it won't make ten cents worth of difference which club the pastor joins.
 Besides, as you well know, Lonnie, the people in the CC congregations don't have a vote about the matter anyhow.